 It turns out there is something called myofascial trigger points, which are small stiff areas in muscles, somewhat like tiny permanent cramps.
 It is not completely understood how and why they form (and even what exactly they are), and until recently the whole concept of a trigger point was mostly ignored by mainstream medical science (but their existence has been proven using modern imaging techniques like MRI).

 The strange thing about those points is that they can cause pain in different places than where they are located.
 Headaches and dizziness are likely to be caused by trigger points in your neck.
-In my case, they were caused by trigger points in the suboccipital muscles (red circle in the picture below, just where the skull meets the neck), which does not seem to be unusual at all, as some physiotherapists believe they are the most common source of headaches.
+In my case, they were caused by trigger points in the suboccipital muscles (approximately marked by the red circle in the picture below, just where the skull meets the neck), which does not seem to be unusual at all, as some physiotherapists believe they are the most common source of headaches.

 Oddly enough, when I pressed the correct spot on my suboccipital muscles hard enough, I felt pain in that spot and in my forehead and behind an eye, similar to my headaches, but no pain between the spot and my forehead.
 This was a highly counterintuitive experience for me; it is a bit like bumping your “funny bone” (ulnar nerve in the elbow), which produces unpleasant sensation in your hand, far away from the place of injury.